 Today’s recipe, Paleo Pumpkin Bread with Almond Flour is the newest addition to my collection of almond flour recipes.
-If you are like me, enjoy baking with healthier ingredients that are minimally sweetened with natural sweeteners this pumpkin bread recipe is one to try.
+If you are like me, and enjoy baking with healthier ingredients that are minimally sweetened with natural sweeteners this pumpkin bread recipe is one to try.

 Ingredients You Will Need:

 This gluten-free paleo pumpkin bread recipe is made with canned pumpkin puree (for convenience) and a handful of pantry ingredients broken up into dry and wet categories.
 They are all simple ingredients you probably have in your pantry.

-For the dry ingredients, gather together almond flour (almond meal would also work), baking soda, pumpkin spice, ground cinnamon, and kosher salt.
+For the dry ingredients, gather together blanched almond flour (almond meal would also work), baking soda, pumpkin spice, ground cinnamon, and kosher salt.

 How To Make Paleo Pumpkin Bread?

 All it takes is two bowls, a loaf pan, and a few easy steps to make this recipe for grain-free, gluten-free, and refined sugar-free pumpkin bread with almond flour.
 Simply:

 - Mix together the wet ingredients: Place almond flour, baking soda, pumpkin spice, ground cinnamon, and a pinch of salt in a large bowl.
 Give it a good whisk to break the chunks of almond flour and ensure that all dry ingredients are thoroughly mixed.

 - Whisk wet ingredients until emulsified: In a bowl, whisk together the eggs, coconut sugar, pumpkin puree, and vanilla extract until emulsified.

 - Make the batter: Pour the wet ingredients into the dry ones and mix until everything is thoroughly mixed.